Do yellow and blue make green?

 Application for Artists

-For more on this, refer to the color mixing experiments of Lascuax Sirius acrylic paints.
+The formation of an accurate mixing regime, however, is a subject for another topic.
+But, to get a primer on this idea, refer to the color mixing experiments of Lascuax Sirius acrylic paints.

 1 Naismith, Scott (2012).
 "Colour Theory: The Truth About The Colour Wheel". youtube.com.
 2012-02-18.
 Retrieved 2015-12-14.

 2 Jusko, Don (2005).
 The Real Color Wheel.
 Earliest version 2005-07-25.
 Last modified 2016-06-12.
 Retrieved 2016-04-04.